 That said, incorporating nonlinear, non-Gaussian earnings dynamics into quantitative models is still in its infancy.
 Building on the evidence in Guvenen et al. (2014), Constantinides and Ghosh (2016) and Schmidt (2016) show that an incomplete markets model with procyclical skewness generates plausible asset pricing implications.
 McKay (2014) and Busch and Ludwig (2020) study cyclical consumption dynamics of these skewness fluctuations and Campbell et al. (2020) investigate mortgage design features for macroeconomic stabilization in their presence.
 Targeting the moments documented here, Golosov et al. (2016) show that a non-Gaussian process implies a substantially higher optimal top marginal income tax compared with a traditional Gaussian calibration, and Kaplan et al. (2016) introduce leptokurtic idiosyncratic risk in a New Keynesian model to generate a realistic portfolio distribution.
-Finally, using our benchmark process, Catherine et al. (2020) simulate Social Security retirement wealth and revisit trends
+Finally, using our benchmark process, Catherine et al. (2020) simulate Social Security retirement wealth and revisit trends in wealth inequality.
+We hope our findings will further feed back into economic research and policy analyses.

-&lt;sup>42The descriptive facts documented here (including those in the appendix) add up to more than 10,000 empirical moments.
+empirical moments.
 Adding analogous moments for women, as mentioned in footnote 1, doubles this number.
 The richness of this information is far beyond what we are able to fully utilize in the estimation in this paper.
 Furthermore, different questions may require different subsets of these moments to focus on.
 With these considerations in mind, we make all the moments available online on our websites.

-&lt;sup>43In particular, $\pi$ solves $U(c \times (1 - \pi)) = \mathbb{E}\left[U(c \times (1 + \tilde{\delta})\right]$ , where $U(c) = \frac{c^{1-\gamma}}{1-\gamma}$ with $\gamma = 10$ .
+&lt;sup>45In particular, $\pi$ solves $U(c \times (1 - \pi)) = \mathbb{E}\left[U(c \times (1 + \tilde{\delta}))\right]$ , where $U(c) = \frac{c^{1-\gamma}}{1-\gamma}$ with $\gamma = 10$ .